heroku-python/PyCon2020/WORKSHOP.md

 Scroll to the `MIDDLEWARE` list and place the following line at index 1, or 2nd in the list:

-`'whitenoise.middleware.WhiteNoiseMiddleware',`
+`"whitenoise.middleware.WhiteNoiseMiddleware",`

 The order that middleware is loaded is important, which is why we need to add this change to our local.py file.
 More on that in a bit.

-For local-prod parity, let's enable WhiteNoise's [caching and compression](http://whitenoise.evans.io/en/stable/django.html#add-compression-and-caching-support) locally by adding the following line to the bottom of your `local.py`:
+For local-prod parity, let's enable WhiteNoise's [caching and compression](http://whitenoise.evans.io/en/stable/django.html#add-compression-and-caching-support) locally by adding the following line to the bottom of your `base.py`:

-`STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'`
+`STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"`

 ## Step 4: heroku.py